Imagini ale paginilor

 18 The flesh also, in which, even in the skin thereof, was af boil, and is healed.

-19 And in the place of the boil there be a white rising, or a bright spot, white, and somewhat reddish, and it be shewed to the priest; 20 And if, when the priest seeth it, behold, it be in sight lower than the skin, and the hair thereof be turned white; the priest shall pronounce him unclean: it is a plague
+20 And if, when the priest seeth it, behold, it be in sight lower than the skin, and the hair thereof be turned white; the priest shall pronounce him unclean: it is a plague

 The law

 LEVITICUS, XIII. of leprosy broken out of the boil.
 B. C. 1490.
-21 But if the priest look on it, and, behold, there be no white hairs therein, and if it be not lower than the skin, but be somewhat dark, h Job.34.31. then the priest shall shut him g up seven days:
+21 But if the priest look on it, and, behold, there be no white hairs therein, and if it be not lower than the skin, but be somewhat dark, then the priest shall shut him g up seven days:

 22 And if it spread much abroad in the skin, then the priest shall pronounce him unclean: it is a plague.